- Program Orientation

 Both a passport and visa are required for this program.
-Passports must be valid at least 90 days after the end date of your program and students will work with CIS Abroad and the Thai Consulate in LA (see link below) to secure their visa.
+Passports must be valid at least 90 days after the end date of your program.
+Students will work with CIS Abroad and the Thai Consulate in LA (see link below) to secure their visa.

 A passport is required for this program.

-Non-U.S. citizens should check for tourist visa and other entry requirements by contacting the consulate of their travel destination(s) (see links below).
-Participants are responsible for obtaining their own visa.
+Non-U.S. citizens will work with CIS Abroad to secure their visa.
 Summer Abroad will supply a verification of enrollment or other necessary documents for non-U.S. citizens upon request.

 International students in the United States on an F-1 or J-1 visa interested in studying abroad, should ensure the US visa in their passport has at least 90 days validity remaining whenever they travel abroad.
 If the US visa expires or is about to expire (even if the I-20 is current), students may be required to apply for the visa to their study abroad country in their home country.

 Non-US citizens unable to gain access to the study abroad country will be subject to cancellation fees as shown in the cancellation schedule.
 For this reason, international students are highly encouraged to research entry to their destination country well in advance, and before enrolling in the program if possible.